supabase/dbdev/docs/extension_structure.md

 ### Update Scripts

 Update scripts are used to update an installed extension.
 An update script should be named `<extension_name>--<old_version>--<new_version>.sql`.
 For example if version `1.0` of `my-extension` was published already and you want to publish a new version `1.1` you need to create `my-extension--1.0--1.1.sql`.
 Update scripts can create new database object or modify/delete existing objects created by the previous version of the extension.

+## README.md File

+README.md file contains documentation for the extension in the [markdown](https://en.wikipedia.org/wiki/Markdown) format.
+The documentation typically contains installation and usage instructions about the extension.